-No. ERP systems are meant to cover multiple business processes, and since QuickBooks is only meant for accounting functions.
+No. ERP systems are meant to cover multiple business processes, and QuickBooks is only meant for accounting functions.
 It can’t be considered an ERP solution, but rather an accounting software.

 Many QuickBooks users outgrow the solution when their businesses start requiring a more comprehensive approach.
 This is the importance of having a customizable solution (like an ERP software system) that grows alongside your business.
 Our favorite ERP software provider is SAP.